What are Germany's deportations rules? | DW | 11.12.2020

 Albanians, Nigerians, Georgians, Russians, and Serbians were the top five nationalities to be forced out of Germany in 2019, each with more than 1,000 deportees.
 About 930 people from Afghanistan and 860 from Iraq were deported in the same period.

-Deportation from Germany does not necessarily mean being sent back to your home country.
+Deportation from Germany does not necessarily mean sending people back to their home countries.
 According to the bpb, nearly 40% of those deported in 2019 were transferred to other countries within the European Union, mostly to France and Italy.

 Individuals may not be deported to countries where they face a threat to their life through war or persecution.
 Doing so would violate the European Convention on Human Rights, which also forbids subjecting people to torture.

-A number of factors determine whether deportation actually happens, and how long it takes to see it through.
+Several factors determine whether deportation actually happens and how long it takes to see it through.
 Migrants and their advocates can contest deportation orders, which takes time to go through a court process.

 Rejected asylum applicants can take their case to a "hardship commission" that in turn can recommend to the German interior minister to suspend deportation.
-The minister, however, has the right to reject the recommendation and proceed with it.
+The minister, however, has the right to reject the recommendation and proceed with the deportation.

 Mental or physical illness is grounds to prevent deportation.